prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - And finally, we can issue the currently "open" lwb to disk

-    - To do this, we must also allocate a new `lwb`...
+- To do that, we must allocate a new `lwb`

-       - to be the "next open" `lwb`

-    - This "next open" lwb will used for the next "batch" of `itx`'s
+- This new `lwb` will then be used for the next "batch" of `itx`'s

 ---

 # How are itx's written to disk?

  - `zil_commit` handles the process of writing `itx_t`'s to disk:

-     1. Move async itx's for object being commited, to the sync list

-     2. Write all commit list `itx`'s to disk

-     3. Wait for all ZIL block writes to complete

-???

-# How are itx's written to disk?

- - ~~`zil_commit` handles the process of writing `itx_t`'s to disk:~~

      1. ~~Move async itx's for object being commited, to the sync list~~